individkid/sculpt/README.md

 Read->Data->Script for setting up scripts
 Window->Data->Write for recording transformations
 Window->Action->Polytope for manipulating planes
-Wondow->Action->Polytope for tweaking planes
+Window->Action->Polytope for tweaking planes
 Window->Action->Polytope for sculpting polytope
 Window->Invoke->Script for starting macro from click
+Script->Data->Write for side effects
+Script->Question->Polytope for feedback from topology
+Script->Question->System for getting stock values
+Script->Command->Window for queries to microcode
 Polytope->Data->Write for appending manipulated or randomized planes
 Polytope->Data->Write for changing whether region is in polytope
 Polytope->Command->Window for changing what is displayed
-Script->Question->Polytope for feedback from topology
-Script->Data->Write for side effects
-Script->Question->System for getting stock values
 System->Invoke->Script for getting value from metric

 For example, --plane sends a stuct to the Polytope thread that sends a Command to the Window thread to append the plane to the Versor and Plane buffers for the file.
 Then the Command triggers microcode that classifies the plane, and intersects it with previously added planes.
 The response of the Command allows the Polytope thread to send another Command that updates Frame, Point, and related buffers, and triggers the display microcode.